-Based on these results, it is evident that the current GSL methods faces challenges in efficiency, and the problem is more severe on large-scale graphs.
+Based on these results, it is evident that the current GSL methods faces challenges on efficiency, and the problem is more severe on large-scale graphs.
 Henceforth, there is a pressing demand for the development of more efficient GSL methods capable of processing large-scale graph data.

-Figure 11: Time and space consumption of different methods on Citeseer
+Figure 9: Time and space consumption of different methods on Citeseer

-Figure 12: Time and space consumption of different methods on Pubmed
+Figure 10: Time and space consumption of different methods on Pubmed

-Figure 13: Time and space consumption of different methods on BlogCatalog
+Figure 11: Time and space consumption of different methods on BlogCatalog

-Figure 14: Time and space consumption of different methods on Minesweeper
+Figure 12: Time and space consumption of different methods on Minesweeper